 The studies of the central nervous system (CNS) with these scintigraphy techniques are very useful to evaluate the different types of dementias, epilepsies and vascular or tumor diseases, which cannot be detected by nuclear magnetic resonance or by computerized tomography (CT).

 The analytical technique called radioimmunoassay, allows to detect and quantify existing substances in blood and urine, and which are difficult to detect by conventional techniques.
 It is carried out through the combination of the antibody-antigen binding with the labeling with an isotope, generally iodine-125, of one of these two components, usually the antigen.

 To perform this type of analysis, the patient does not come into contact with radioactivity, since the analyzes are performed on the blood taken from the patient.
 For this reason, that specialty of nuclear medicine is called "in vitro."

 It is a technique of great sensitivity, specificity and accuracy, which is applied to various fields:

 - Endocrinology: determinations of thyroid, adrenal, gonadal and pancreatic hormones with dynamic stimulation and braking tests.

 - Hematology: determinations of vitamin B12, folic acid, etc.

 - Oncology: determinations of tumor markers for the diagnosis and monitoring of tumors.

-- Virology determinations markers for hepatitis B and C.
+- Virology: determinations of hepatitis B and C markers.

-- Pharmacology and Toxicology: drug determinations in blood, detecting sensitization potential of the organism to allergies.
+- Pharmacology and toxicology: blood drug determinations, detecting possible sensitization of the organism to allergies.